 - A sill no more than 44 inches off the floor.

-If your basement windows are beneath ground level, you will need to have a well dug at the bottom of the window frame.
-This well needs to be at least 36 inches wide and 36 inches long.
-If the well is more than 44 inches deep, it will need a permanent ladder or steps.
+If your basement windows are under ground level, you will need to have a well dug underneath the window frame.
+This well should be at least 36 inches wide and 36 inches long.
+If the well is more than 44 inches deep, it will need an attached ladder or steps.

-It’s not complicated to add steps when you use timber or concrete blocks in the well.
-Plus, you can incorporate a couple small landscaping features, like crushed rock or potted plants, to add to your curb appeal.
+Using timber or concrete blocks in the well makes it easy to add steps.
+Plus, you can include a few small landscaping features, like crushed rock or potted plant.

-Basement windows can be located under a deck or porch as long as there’s enough space for an average-sized adult to exit.
-At minimum, there should be 36 inches between the top of the window well and the bottom of the deck or porch joists.
+There should be at least 36 inches between the top of the window well and the bottom of the deck or porch joists.

-Because basement windows are an escape route, they must open from the inside.
-Any screens, grilles or bars need to be removable from the inside.
-Both must be done without keys or tools, because time is critical in an emergency.
+Because basement windows are an exit, they must open from the inside.
+Any screens, grilles or bars need to be taken off from the inside without keys or tools.

-It’s also important that basement windows can fully open.
-The window sash, or the moveable part of the window that holds the glass, shouldn’t impede the opening.
+It’s also vital that basement windows can open entirely.
+The window sash shouldn’t obstruct the opening.
 This helps your family to quickly exit—or first responders to quickly enter.

-Local requirements for basement windows may be different.
+Local requirements for basement windows may differ.
 Check with Binghamton building officials to learn more about area guidelines.

 There are several styles of windows that work well for basements and satisfy building code requirements.

-Casement windows are a good option for homeowners with less wall space.
-These windows open like a door, swinging free to provide a spacious opening.
+Casement windows are a good option for not a lot of wall space.
+These windows open like a door, swinging free to provide an ample opening.

-Casement windows are opened by using a handle.
-Pella® casement windows use a crank that smartly folds away so it won't interfere with shades.
+Casement windows open by using a handle.
+Pella® casement windows feature a crank that folds away.
+That way, the crank won't get in the way of curtains.

-Sliding windows are great for homeowners who have a big basement or want increased light.
-These windows have to be bigger because the opening is only half as wide as the window.
-This is due to the horizontal sliding sash.
+Sliding windows are great for adding more light to large basements.
+These windows have to be bigger, because the opening is only half as wide as the window.
+This is due to the sash, which slides horizontally.

-Sliding windows are opened by shifting the sash, typically from left to right.
-Some Pella models feature extra-durable tandem nylon rollers, which provide even easier operation.
+Sliding windows open by shifting the sash from left to right.
+Some Pella models feature extra-durable tandem nylon rollers.
+These rollers give even easier operation.